hfuong/nbatwitter/README.md

 ## To-do list
 - [ ] Obtain a list of current NBA players and their Twitter handles.
   - [x] Use [Basketball Reference](https://www.basketball-reference.com/friv/twitter.html) to obtain list of all NBA players and their Twitter handles.
-  - [ ] Use the official site for the [NBA](https://stats.nba.com/players/list/) to obtain a list of all active players.
+  - [x] Use the official site for the [NBA](https://nba.com/players/) to obtain a list of all active players.
+  - [ ] Compare list of all NBA Twitter handles and list of active players to compile a list where they overlap.
 - [ ] Scrape tweets from current NBA players to identify mentions and tags.
 - [ ] Produce edge lists and interaction matrices to calculate the social network position of each player.
 - [ ] Produce social networks using Twitter interactions.